5 Wilderness Skills Workshops

 Discover how seasonal berries provide edible and medicinal benefits for humans and animals.

-Want to stay overnight Saturday?
-Camping ($10/person, bring your own tent & supplies) is available at a nominal cost.
-Register by early August.
+Camping ($20/person, bring your own tent & supplies) is available at a nominal cost.

 You can set up your tent in our big field – an 8-acre field of mowed grass.
 It is a short walk from there up to the main lodge where you can use the kitchen and dining room (the water is shut off during the winter).